dindinet/SitesEezy/_posts/2017-06-02-chicken-george-is-moving.md

 ---

-We are happy to announce that Chicken George is moving to a new host.
+> We are happy to announce that Chicken George is moving to a new host.
 He will be available faster and smoother from Monday.
+>
+>
+> Edgar Hoover, shaker and mover